RackWare-Inc/Rackware-Golden-Template/README.md

 -	Email: support@rackwareinc.com
 -	Phone: +1 (844) 797-8776

-In all cases, add RackWare RMM - IBM Cloud in the subject line.
+In all cases, add RMM - IBM Cloud in the subject line.
 The Rackware support is based in United States and India.